Joint Resurfacing in Thailand Your guide to cost, top specialists & hospitals

 Weeks 6–12

 Progressive strengthening and low-impact exercise rebuild hip function.
-Most patients return to work and moderate sport by eight to twelve weeks.
-High-demand activities — running, tennis, gym work — typically resume by three to six months.
+Most patients return to work and moderate activity within six to twelve weeks, with desk-based roles toward the earlier end and physically demanding jobs toward the later end.
+High-demand activities (running, tennis, gym work) typically resume by three to six months.

 When Can You Fly After Resurfacing?